anukchat/mlguide/content/ai/classicml/concepts/01_Introduction.md

 **Example**:

-1. For a classification problem, you would start with a simple model like **logistic regression.**
+👉 For a classification problem, you would start with a simple model like **logistic regression.**

-2. For a regression problem, you would start with a simple model like **linear regression**.
+👉 For a regression problem, you would start with a simple model like **linear regression**.

-3. For a clustering problem, you would start with a simple model like **k-means**.
+👉 For a clustering problem, you would start with a simple model like **k-means**.

-4. For an anomaly detection problem, you would start with a simple model like **isolation forest**.
+👉 For an anomaly detection problem, you would start with a simple model like **isolation forest**.

 To understand the model to start with, you would want to visualize the data distribution and correlations between the features.
 What patterns are being shown by the data (Ex: Are they linear or non-linear ?), based on that you want to select your hypothesis and then choose the appropriate model to start with.

->> **Note** This is again an iterative process.
+> **Note** This is again an iterative process.
 You would start with a simple model and then keep adding complexity to the model as needed.

 #### Train the model

-Once you have selected the model, you need to train the model on the training data.
-This is the process of finding the best parameters for the model.
+👉 Train the model on the training data
+  - This process finds the best parameters for the model

-Here, you would also want to play around with the hyperparameters of the model to get the best performance out of the model, play with feature selection, feature engineering.

-Try out different models and see which one performs the best, sometimes you would just group multiple models together to get the best performance out of the model (This is called Ensemble learning).
+👉 Optimize model performance:
+  - Experiment with hyperparameters
+  - Play with feature selection and engineering
+  - Try different models to find the best performer

+👉 Consider ensemble learning
+  - Group multiple models together for improved performance

+👉 Iterate through the process:
+  - Continuously refine the model based on performance metrics
+  - Adjust parameters, features, or model selection as needed

 #### Evaluate the model

-You need to evaluate the model's performance on the testing data.
+Evaluate the model's performance on the testing data.
 Make sure that the model is not overfitting or underfitting.
-You need to look at the metrics like accuracy, precision, recall, F1 score, etc. You need to keep monitoring the metrics on the validation data as you are training the model.
+Look at the metrics like accuracy, precision, recall, F1 score, etc and keep monitoring the metrics on the validation data as you are training the model.

 - **Overfitting**: When a model performs too well on training data but poorly on new data.
 - **Underfitting**: When a model performs poorly on both training and new data.